-- Kinetic energy: this energy is from the moving water of tides, rivers and open ocean currents. - b.
-Potential energy: this energy is from the difference in height between the high and low tides.
+- a.
+Kinetic energy: this energy is from the motion water of rivers, tides and open ocean currents. - b.
+Potential energy: this energy is from the gradient difference in height between the high and low tides.

-The method of kinetic energy is becoming more popular to generate energy from tidal currents.
-Because it is said that it does not harm any environment condition as much as barrage or dams. (yadav, 2015)
+The technique of kinetic energy is turning out to be more prevalent to generate energy from tidal currents, because it is said that it does not damage any ecological set up as much as barrage or dams do.
+(Yadav, 2015)